sjg20/u-boot-concept/tools/binman/entries.rst

 Properties / Entry arguments:
     - datafile: Filename for -d argument
+    - multiple-data-files: boolean to tell binman to pass all files as datafiles to mkimage instead of creating a temporary file the result of datafiles concatenation
     - args: Other arguments to pass

 The data passed to mkimage is collected from subnodes of the mkimage node,